Gabriel Hayes: Early life and family

 Mary Gabriel Hayes was born on 25 August 1909 at Holles Street Hospital, Dublin.
 Her parents were Jeremiah and Gertrude Hayes (née Lawlor).
 Her father was a member of the Royal Irish Constabulary, and worked in the prison service.
+Her mother left the family and emigrated to Australia in 1913, where she invented a false past and pursued a nursing career.
+In 1928 she was sacked as Matron of Canberra Hospital under controversial circumstances.
+She remarried and, in the 1950s, her mental health deteriorated and she believed that her husband was trying to poison her.
+She returned to Ireland in 1957 but it is not clear whether she reconciled with her daughter.

 Hayes was primarily raised by her aunt.
 She attended in the Dominican College, Eccles Street, Dublin.
 She studied for a year at the Dublin Metropolitan School of Art (DMSA) in 1925 to 1926, before living in the United States for a short time.
 She then moved to France to study French in Montpellier for 3 years.
 While there, she took art classes and visited art galleries before moving to Paris.
 Returning to Dublin, she enrolled in the DMSA in 1930, spending her summer holidays in Italy or France.
 While at the DMSA, she focused on painting while studying under Seán Keating and Oliver Sheppard.
 In her second year at the DMSA, she won the teachers-in-training scholarship.
 She finished her studies at the DMSA in 1936.

 In 1936, Hayes married Seán P. Ó Ríordáin, an archaeologist who was working at the National Museum of Ireland at the time.
 They moved to Monkstown, County Cork when he took up a post as chair of archaeology in University College Cork.
 They had one daughter and one son.
 After the death of her husband, Hayes moved to near Celbridge, County Kildare.